LiiiLabs/goldfish/README.md

 # Goldfish Scheme
+> Make Scheme as easy to use and practical as Python!

 Goldfish Scheme is a Scheme interpreter with the following features:
 + R7RS-small compatible
 + Python-like standard library